StillAbeginnerr/StillAbeginnerr/README.md

 ## Hobbies

-- Trekking, Recently visited David Scott Trail.
+- Solo Backpacking and Trekking, Recently visited David Scott Trail.
 - Poetry and Reading, The Courage to be disliked is what i wanna recommend.
 - Haha!
 Many More to drop ^_^